 For support and learning please visit our Facebook page here.

 Pete invites you to visit his nonprofit, ad-free Web site that provides a modular self-improvement course to alert you to the cycle, and proposes practical ways to break the cycle in your home and family.

-Please click the Welcome image below to enter.
+Please click here or the Welcome image below to enter the site.